 Free Christmas carol sheet music

-129. Offer to teach a skill you possess, such as canning tomatoes, swing dancing, knitting, building furniture, or doing the butterfly stroke.
+Offer to teach a skill you possess, such as canning fruit, swing dancing, knitting, building furniture, or doing the butterfly stroke.
 Or offer to share a particular talent you possess such as photography, gardening, or financial planning.
-Canning tomatoes with friends

-130. Make your own pop-up Christmas cards.
-They’re easier than you think with these patterns:
+DIY pop-up Christmas cards are easier than you think with these patterns.

 Robert Sabuda’s Christmas tree pattern